ibm-cloud-docs/FileStorage/working-with-snapshots.md

 For more information about the arguments and attributes, see [ibm_storage_file](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_file){: external}.

-## Taking a manual Snapshot in the UI
+## Taking a manual Snapshot in the console
 {: #takemanualsnapshotUI}
 {: ui}